KayDVC/docker-devcontainer-demo/README.md

 - Try these out in the terminal to explore the capabilities:
     1. Run `cd ~/flaskapp`, then `scripts/runSite.sh`.
 This should start the site yet again at [localhost:4002](http://localhost:4002).
 Note: [localhost:4001](http://localhost:4001) is running the same site because I was too lazy to find a workaround. _`Control + C` to exit_.
     2. Run `python` to use the interactive cli.
 Useful for quick testing. _`exit()` or `Control+D` to exit_.
-    3. Run `python console_app.py` to run a more tradition command line program.
+    3. Run `python pythonfiles/console_app.py` to run a more tradition command line program.
-    4. Run `doxygen`.
+    4. Run `scripts/runDoxygen.sh`.
 This will update the 'documentation' folder.
 Open documentation/html then, find and **open** 'index.html'.
 Right-Click on it then select "Open with Live Server".
     ![example](./Assets/doxygen_instructions.png)